 Please send payments to or mail them to:

 We are sorry but we cannot accept credit card payments.

 ASPA Senior Awards are for Alabama high school seniors who work with scholastic media of any type.
 Seniors can apply here and compete to be named Alabama Journalist of the Year, the state’s top scholastic feature writer, the state's top broadcast journalist and the state’s top editorial/opinion writer.
 Seniors can apply for multiple awards with a single portfolio.

 Note: We do not accept applications by mail.
 Instead, please create an online portfolio that includes all necessary application materials and email the link to your portfolio to by January 8, 2021.

 Winners of the four competitions, in addition to receiving $250 for each competition won, will

 be considered for a $2,500 college scholarship to major in journalism from the Alabama Press Foundation, as well as Alabama Journalist of the Year to compete at the national level.
-Award winners will be announced at the ASPA State Convention in Tuscaloosa, Feb.
-7, 2020.
+Award winners will be announced at the ASPA State Convention in February.
 (More details below.)

 The Alabama Journalist of the Year goes on to compete for the JEA/NSPA Journalist of the Year.
 Please keep the national JEA/NSPA guidelines in mind when creating your portfolio.
-For more information, check out last year’s national Journalist of the Year, Parker Davis, St. Mark’s School of Dallas, Texas (Ray Westbrook, adviser)
+For more information, check out last year’s national Journalist of the Year, Emily Hood of Francis Howell North High School in St. Charles, Missouri.

-The deadline to apply for the following awards is TBA:
+The deadline to apply for the following awards is January 8, 2021: